-- Days 3-5: Typically, this is the peak time period where the most uncomfortable withdrawal symptoms are experienced.
-These include: nausea/vomiting, abdominal cramping, shivers, and sweating.
+- Days 3-5: Typically, this is the peak period where the most uncomfortable withdrawal symptoms are experienced.
+These include nausea/vomiting, abdominal cramping, shivers, and sweating.

-- Days 6-7: Around this time the most severe symptoms generally taper off and the user feels much better, however, he/she will typically feel physically exhausted and worn.
+- Days 6-7: Around this time, the most severe symptoms generally taper off, and the user feels much better.
+However, they will likely feel physically exhausted.

 Although most symptoms are experienced within the first 7 days, PAWS may continue inconsistently for months after detoxing off heroin.
-As such, it is important that PAWS and any other co-occurring disorder is addressed with a medical professional to prevent a possible relapse from occurring in the future.
+As such, it is important that PAWS and any other co-occurring disorder are addressed by a medical professional to prevent a possible relapse from occurring in the future.

 How to Get Help When Detoxing off Heroin

 Because withdrawal symptoms from heroin can be serious, even life-threatening (depending on the severity of addiction), seeking professional medical help is essential.
 One way of doing this is through an inpatient drug treatment facility.
 Inpatient rehab provides a safe, medically guided environment to detox off heroin and get the psychological help (individual, group, and family counseling) needed to transition from addiction to sobriety successfully.
 Furthermore, because addiction is a complex disease, treatment needs to be approached as such.
 In this sense, any co-occurring disorders need to be addressed, as well, to treat addiction as a whole.